Best Freeze-Dried Food for Backpacking [2023 Edition]

 Omeals

-Omeals is one of the most conveniently packaged products we’ve come across since they come with a heating element.
-Simply open the main bag, tear the heating element, place it inside with three to five ounces of water, let it sit for five minutes, then eat!
+Packaged with its own heating element and utensils, Omeals earns our title for the most convenient freeze-dried meals.
+Simply open the main bag, tear the heating element, place it inside with three to five ounces of water, let it sit for five minutes, then enjoy!

 In addition to the heating element, Omeals provides you with all the utensils you need to enjoy their meals in the wild, so you can leave your spork at home!
 These conveniences make a huge difference at the end of a long day on the trails and cement Omeals as by far the most hassle-free freeze-dried meals out there.